 - Share!
 Don’t depend on YouTube alone.
 Share the videos across all of your social media channels to generate more leads from various touchpoints.

 Content marketing and social media go hand in hand.
 You need to have a good content marketing machine backing up your social media efforts to really be able to give your brand the best exposure.
+Sharing is really caring when it comes to social media-based lead generation!
 Here are some other content types (aside from blogs/posts) that you can create for easy promotion on social media:

 Generating leads through social media is a great way to stand out from the crowd.
 A good social media strategy can help you connect and build relationships with audiences you may not have been able to engage with otherwise.

 If you put the work into building a great brand presence online today, you won’t have to worry about the shape of your sales funnel tomorrow.
-So keep these points in mind and start taking advantage of social media now to keep one more step ahead of the competition.
+Through learning about the different social media websites, you’ll be able to create less content and share it more effectively across different platforms.
+The more you maximize each platform’s key features, the less work that’s in it for you!